Azure/osdu-infrastructure/infra/templates/osdu-r2-resources/README.md

 >Procedures are tested using Ubuntu within WSL for Windows 10.  _(Typically MacOS works well)_

+The Azure Cloud Shell can also be used for this.

 __Clone Infrastructure__

-Clone the osdu-infrastructure repository to a local machine.
+Clone the osdu-infrastructure repository to a local machine/Cloud Shell.

 __Execute Install Script__

 The script ./scripts/install.sh will conveniently setup the common things that are necessary to execute a pipeline.

-- Login to the azure cli and set the default account to the desired subscription.

-- Follow the instructions for bootstraping the osdu-infrastructure pipeline located in the README.md of that project space.
+- Change directory to osdu_infrastructure.
+- Run the script with your subscription ID as the first argument.
+- Note the files (azure-aks-gitops-ssh-key and azure-aks-node-ssh-key.pub) that have appeared in the .ssh directory.
+You will need these in a later step.

 ### Installed Common Resources